sushredredd/Mushroom_Growth_Monitoring_System/README.md

 - Built with guidance from cultivation best practices
 - Inspired by the need for systematic monitoring in controlled environments

-## 📧 Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Refer to the built-in field hints for data entry guidance

-## 🔄 Changelog

 ### Version 1.0.0 (2025-10-28)
 - Initial release
 - Three growth phase monitoring